a-memme/snapchat_correlation_analysis/README.md

 - Subcribers added
     - moderate linear relationship with viewership (R2 = ~0.80) - best modelled by a RLM to account for outliers.
 - Shares
-    - asymptotic relationship with viewership, best modelled by the Michaleis-Menten equation, or GAM (0.78-0.79 correlation predicted y>actual y)
+    - asymptotic relationship with viewership, best modelled by the Michaleis-Menten equation, or GAM (0.78-0.79 correlation predicted y to actual y)
         - ** this relationship is only valid when assessing overall data, and not banger episodes specifically
     - indicates a threshold value where the increase of shares becomes less relevant to the increase of unique viewers
         - i.e as the number of shares increase, the rate of UV increase slows.
+    - outlier influence (see Outlier influence section in [Regression_analysis](https://github.com/a-memme/snapchat_correlation_analysis/tree/main/Regression_analysis)
+        - the asymptotic relationship between shares and viewership is strongly held up by a single outlier
+        - when removing this outlier, the relationship is still apparent, however substantially weaker
+            - not as concerning in this context as it my normally be as outlier episodes represent some of the data that we're most interested in analyzing within the social media context
+            - further analyses will look to perform the same regression at a future date when even more data is available.
 - Screenshots
     - linear relationship with viewership when looking at data individual to each unique channel
         - apparent under all channels except for 1 (channel_2d)
     - the strength and rate of this relationship is unique to each channel, indicating a potential profile pertaining to each channel where screenshots hold different influence over its relationship with viewership.

 ### Bangers
-- The most strongly correlated metrics with viewership become even more strongly correlated when isolating for banger episodes
+- The most strongly correlated metrics with viewership become even more strongly correlated when isolating for banger episodes (see table under All Datasets section in [Correlation_analysis](https://github.com/a-memme/snapchat_correlation_analysis/tree/main/Correlation_analysis)
 - No significant linear or nonlinear correlations with shares
 - Strong correlations with screenshots only exist when data is filtered by individual snapchat channel.
+(See table under Data by Individual Snapchat Channel section in [Correlation_analysis](https://github.com/a-memme/snapchat_correlation_analysis/tree/main/Correlation_analysis)
 - Although the strength of correlations/relationships change when analyzing across different datasets, the shape of these relationships remain constant
     - i.e shares to viewership is always a nonlinear (asymptotic) relationship when looking at all-channel data across different time-frames or banger/overall data, regardless of the correlation strength or performance of the regression model.

 ## Summary & Insights
+- Only metrics that are consistently strongly correlated with viewership are:
+    - unique topsnap views
+    - unique completers

-- Subscribers added
+    - subscribers added
-    - strongest correlated metric to viewership out of the 3 main engagement metrics (i.e subscribers, screenshots and shares).
-    - also is the most consistently correlated engagement metric over all datasets (banger and overall datasets across different timelines - See table under All Datasets tab in [Correlation_analysis](https://github.com/a-memme/snapchat_correlation_analysis/tree/main/Correlation_analysis)
+- Correlation strength and the slope of the linear relationship between screenshots and viewership are channel-dependent
+- Shares is the only metric that holds a nonlinear relationship with viewership, and is only statistically significant/strongly correlated with viewership in overall data.
+    - these correlations/relationships are not as strongly apparent in banger data, however given their visual representations, can simply be due to a lack of data points rather than lack of relationship.
+- The shape of metric to viewership relationships remain contsant across timeframes, and banger vs. overall data regardless of correlation strength or regression fit.